hrvoojex/creditCardDepositUnique/README.md

 2. We need to add a unique identifier to each set of transactions that falls into the transfer schedule.
 So for example if there are three transactions that occur on 1/1/18 before 10pm  then all three transaction will have the SAME unique identifier

-Send me a quote showing you understand the issue by giving an example of transactions that would go together based on day of week etc

-Please Including the amount of time it will take

 In order to check your work you may use the Bank tab

 BANK Tab